zmap/zdns/README.md

 ```
 The above file, when compiled and run, will wait for newline-separated inputs on STDIN to perform ALOOKUPs.
 ZDNS will emit warnings for certain fields that are left unset, but will fill in "sane" defaults in this case.
 If the defaults are unsuitable for the use case, then they can all be configured using the options in the `zdns.GlobalConf`, `zdns.ModuleFlags` or generic fields.

 Note that the package `github.com/zmap/zdns/pkg/alookup` was imported for its side effects.
 Namely, we need the alookup module to register itself before ZDNS attempts to run.
 For a list of all packages and what they include, see the Modules section below.
 This allows the end user to only import packages that are needed.
 All module packages live in `github.com/zmap/zdns/pkg`.
-See the source code for more information.
+See the modules section below for more information.

 CLI Usage
 ---------------